smukkejohan/RTIMULib/README.md

 # RTIMULib - a versatile C++ and Python 9-dof and 10-dof IMU library

 RTIMULib is the simplest way to connect a 9-dof or 10-dof IMU to an embedded Linux system and obtain Kalman-filtered quaternion or Euler angle pose data.
-Basically, two simple function calls (IMUInit() and IMURead()) are pretty much all that's needed to integrate RTIMULib.
+Basically, two simple funtion calls (IMUInit() and IMURead()) are pretty much all that's needed to integrate RTIMULib.

 The Linux directory contains the main demo apps for embeeded Linux systems: